-The Apple Watch is our favorite smartwatch, and with good reason: It has a bright, customizable display, offline music playback, a built-in heart rate monitor, and a bevy of apps that take advantage of all its features.
+The Apple Watch is the best smartwatch, and with good reason: It has a bright, customizable display, offline music playback, a built-in heart rate monitor, and a bevy of apps that take advantage of all its features.
+There's also plenty of fashionable Apple Watch bands available to customize this wearable.
+And the device is clearly a bestseller — one in three smartwatches shipped in the first quarter of this year was an Apple Watch, according to Counterpoint Research.
 But with two models now available—the feature-packed but pricey Apple Watch Series 4 (starting at $399) and the Apple Watch Series 3 (starting at $279), which is the best value for your money?

 Long story short: The Series 4 is worth that much more, but the Series 3 still has a lot to offer.